Leer en Español.

 Gov. Cuomo announced the eviction moratorium would be extended for two months from June 20 to August 20.
 According to the order, the extension of the moratorium would only apply to tenants unable to pay rent due to COVID-19 or who qualify for unemployment.
 This is different from the initial order, as it didn’t place restrictions on who is eligible for protection.

 On June 30, Gov. Cuomo signed the Tenant Safe Harbor Act, which means that tenants who are behind on their rent during the COVID-19 pandemic, who are able to prove they were financially impacted by the pandemic cannot be evicted from their homes.
 Landlords can still take tenants to housing court.
 Since the COVID-19 pandemic began, members of our WhatsApp community have regularly voiced concerns of getting evicted for not being able to pay rent due to unemployment.
 They sent us questions about their housing rights during this crisis and what the City government has done to protect renters.
 We posed these questions to Housing Justice for All (HJA) and Association for Neighborhood & Housing Development (ANHD) .
 Here are their responses:

-1. Can you please explain what the differences are between the current moratorium and the one that will start after June 20th?
+1.- Can you please explain what the differences are between the original moratorium – where evictions were banned – and the one that started after June 20th?

 (ANHD) Tenants who are financially impacted by COVID-19 and can’t pay rent cannot be evicted (i.e. they won’t receive Marshal’s Notices of Eviction), but we’re not sure how this will be implemented.